 I thought that, if the project was a success, I'd share the software with others interested in mobile contesting.
 The project has been a bit of work and has been challenging in several respects but it has gone very well.
 After successfully testing and using the software during 2004-2007 as a mobile in a number of QSO parties including Texas, Oklahoma, Mississippi, Georgia, Louisiana, and Florida I decided it's time to spread the word of it's availability and to release it to others by a more modern means than the snail mail approach that I'd used on a limited basis to distribute the software to some early adopters.

 In case you're wondering about the name, CQ/X is derived from the somewhat standard way that mobiles in QSO parties use to call CQ while at the same time letting the followers know the mobile's current county location.
 So the CQ in the name is just that and the /X represents the county with the variable X being supplied automatically by the program based on the GPS latitude and longitude.

 So here it is, CQ/X de NO5W, available for a mere download.
 However, before downloading the program it's recommended that you review some of the documents described on the Documentation page.
 In particular you should review the What You Need document which will describe, for various scenarios, what you'll need to get the program up and running and ready for use in your favorite QSO party.

 If you decide to download the software and become, or want to become, an active user let me know how it's going, any problems you've encountered, and any suggestions you might have for improving the program.
-You can send that information as well as any questions to the email address on the support page:
+You can send that information as well as any questions to the email address given on the NO5W QRZ entry: